 Outgoing forms of communication are very important for generating leads and ensuring customer satisfaction.
 Often, customers will make the first contact to resolve a problem or have questions answered, so there should be more emphasis put on the ability for customers to contact you.

 Start by making your contact information visible.
-Dedicate a page on your website to contact information, and post your customer service number in the header or footer of your page so it’s there no matter where your customers go on your page.
+Dedicate a page on your website to contact information.
+Post your customer service number in the header or footer of your page so it’s always there.
 You can also provide live chat boxes and email forms that make communication simple.

 The interactions you have with customers will define your company’s reputation.
 Offering quality customer service is the best way to have a lasting impression on customers and increase their satisfaction.